 Simple breakfasts are my jam.
 I want busy mornings to go smoothly, and with a recipe like this, you feel like you just won the breakfast championship!
 Plus, who doesn’t love cheesy eggs?
 Making this sheet pan cheesy baked egg-in-a-hole recipe couldn’t be easier or more simple!

 I have to admit, while we cook breakfasts in bulk often, this was my first time using a sheet pan to batch cook breakfast, and I can assure you it won’t be my last!
+I’m DEFINITELY going to use a sheet pan for breakfast more often!
 This was freaking AWESOME and SO CONVENIENT!
+I was able to batch cook this viral breakfast recipe in no time!
 I’ll be sharing more sheet pan breakfast recipes with you guys soon cuz now I want to make ALL THE THINGS with ’em!
 Haha!

-Sheet Pan Cheesy Baked Egg Toast for Breakfast
+Ingredients Needed to Make Sheet Pan Cheesy Baked Egg Toast

 To make this fantastic Sheet Pan Cheesy Baked Egg Toast, you will need the following ingredients: